Let's turn to the experts on conservatives... conservatives!

 "You're only allowed a certain number of flips before people begin to doubt your character.
 Romney exhausted his quota some time back."

-"If you're not sure about wanting to support Mitt Romney, whether you're libera, whether you're very conservative, you ought to be excited because he's been on your side at one time or another."
+"If you're not sure about wanting to support Mitt Romney, whether you're liberal, whether you're very conservative, you ought to be excited because he's been on your side at one time or another."

 "Romney's comments sounded callous and merciless, and will haunt him throughout the election.
 They also revealed something we hadn't previously seen.
 Unguarded, Romney is no compassionate conservative.
 At his core, he is a cyborg.
 Dry-eyed and awkward, he was born lucky and seems to lack the empathy born of struggle."